learn-co-curriculum/dsc-unsupervised-learning/README.md

 You will be able to:

-* Understand and explain the challenges inherent inunsupervised learning
+* Understand and explain the challenges inherent in unsupervised learning
-* Identify real-world use cases forunsupervised learning
+* Identify real-world use cases for unsupervised learning
-* Compare and Contrast Supervised andunsupervised learning, and identify algorithms that belong to each
+* Compare and Contrast Supervised and unsupervised learning, and identify algorithms that belong to each

 ## Supervised versus Unsupervised Learning